Illinois Compiled Statutes

 more than 180 days after the receipt of the initial report

-When the Disciplinary Board makes its initial review of
+When the Medical Board makes its initial review of

 as to whether there are sufficient facts to warrant further